This page provides you with the keys to accessing the GRICAD clusters

 to specify the identity file from which to copy the public key.

-Also, if you have too many keys to copy, ssh-copy-id will be rejected by the host for too many failed connexion attempts before you can even copy a single key.
+will be rejected by the host for too many failed connexion attempts before you can even copy a single key.

 If the function of the SSH agent does not appear to be clear from the previous steps, log out from the current shell (exit) and re-try to connect to the access hosts.
 You’ll see that you are prompted for your passphrase each time as your private key needs to be uncrypted before use.
 The role of the agent is to keep your key uncrypted during your session so that you don’t have to type your passphrase again and again.